 Yet, when I read the Bible, I am truly confident of who God is for God is love.
 The Bible overwhelmingly states this to be so.
 To read the Bible, surely you can walk away from knowing that God is love.

-1 John 4:8 Anyone who does not love does not know God, because God is love.
+1 John 4:8 (CSB) The one who does not love does not know God, because God is love.

 But what is love?

-Some adults would say that “if you love me, you would give me what I want.”
+Some adults would say that, “if you love me, you would give me what I want.”
 To which, anyone who has ever raised kids, that statement is complete insanity.
-Yet, most of the world views God in this light.
+Yet, most of the world views God in the light of this same insanity.

 You know what is the clearest example of God’s love to each of us?
 The fact that He has revealed that He alone is God and we are not gods.
-I understand it might be easy for me to say that, the one with the regenerative heart.
+I understand it might be easy for me to say that because I have been given a new heart by God.
 It is easy for me to say that but really hard to live it day in and day out.
 If it is hard to live out, how I am different than the unrepentant?

 There are examples of multiple examples in the Bible where God comes down, calls and that person then chooses every day to trust in Him.
 But in that I don’t think is the clearest example of God’s love.